Title: Policy Prohibiting Sexual Harassment, Gender-Based Harassment and Sexual Misconduct

 - non-consensual communications including social networking site postings.

 Members of the university community choosing to engage in any form of sexual activity – from touching or kissing to intercourse – must obtain consent from their partner(s) prior to engaging in such activity.
+Appendix A provides guidance on obtaining consent and exercising caution when consumption of alcohol or drugs occurs.

 - Active – through clear words or actions, a person has indicated permission to engage in mutually agreed upon sexual activity.
 Sex is something you participate in -- not something that happens to you.